grave-tender/styled-jsx-container/readme.md

 # styled-jsx-container

+!!!
+0.1.x versions won't work, still figuring out why, will update to 1.0.0 once it's fully functionning.
+Actively working on it.

 This is a copy of [styled-jsx](https://github.com/vercel/styled-jsx) version 5.1.1 used by Nextjs@13.3.1 modified to support container queries.
 They are set to behave the same way media queries do.
-This is meant as a package to override the default dependency of Nextjs.## Getting started
+This is meant as a package to override the default dependency of Nextjs.

+## Getting started

 Firstly, install the package: